 704 North Lamar Blvd Austin, Texas 78703

 For a fun change from your usual cones and shakes, try some of the Thai-style rolled ice cream from Frozen Rolls.
 The people at Frozen Rolls are so nice!
 Their customer service is A+ for sure.
 I met the owner and he was happily talking to each person that had ordered ice cream.
-While my ice cream was being rolled, the personable lady behind the counter made me feel welcome by encouraging me to take as many photos as I wanted!
-It’s kind of a fun, unique process, so I wanted to Boomerang it, ok?
-She was all about it, which I loved.
 I was also pretty impressed with their toppings selection, which included things like mochi and pocky sticks.
-I tried their most popular flavor – cookies and cream – with Nutella, peanut butter pieces, and chocolate dipped pocky sticks.
+I tried their most popular flavor – cookies and cream – with Nutella, peanut butter pieces, and chocolate-dipped Pocky sticks.
+They also have frozen tacos!
+I went with plain chocolate for this one and was not disappointed.
+You can get your rolls in a colorful taco shell.
+It’s super cute for photos if that’s something that’s important to you.